DouglasOrr/TrainLog/doc/design.md

 ## Header line

 Experiment runs usually associate substantial "one off" information - hyperparameters, execution environment, etc. This information can be stored separately (e.g. `(settings.json, log.jsonl)`), but in keeping with our _single file_ principle we'd like to keep it together.
 A header line at the beginning of the log file provides a standard place for this.

+## A custom `trainlog.ops` library for transforming logs

+Event logs containing different types of events can be slightly annoying to analyse.
+E.g. a sensible logging scheme would be to put experiment hyperparameters in the _header_ event, training steps in _step_ events and end-of-epoch validation in _valid_ events.
+If you want to show end-of-epoch training & validation curves using pandas, the easiest way would be to have a single `DataFrame` containing all experiments, with each row containing the relevant hyperparameters, step count so far, and training performance.
+The `trainlog.ops` library helps you "denormalize" the event stream & get it into this convenient form.